design-automation/design-automation-website/readme.txt

 ----

 Note all file names and extensions must be lower-case.
-If you have committed files with upper-case extensions, then you need to do teh following:
+If you have committed files with upper-case extensions, then you need to do the following:

 git config core.ignorecase false git add .